 We’re running out of time.
 This campaign is aiming high because we have no other option.
 Time is running out, we’re in an environmental and social crisis, and action is needed now.
 We don’t have the time to slowly push for change, we must demand it, and demand it happens now.

 What’s our goal?

-The end goal of this campaign is to change the wording in the Companies Act 2006, s.396 which states that requires a company’s accounts to ‘give a true and fair view of the state of affairs…[and] of the profit and loss of the company’.
+The end goal of this campaign is to change the wording in the Companies Act 2006, s.396 which states that it requires a company’s accounts to ‘give a true and fair view of the state of affairs…[and] of the profit and loss of the company’.
 This campaign proposes that the true and fair view is defined within the Act to include information on the social and environmental impact of the enterprise.
-This would then be consistent with corporate governance review and requirement of s.172 for directors to show how they have complied.
+This would then be consistent with corporate governance review and the requirement of s.172 for directors to show how they have complied.
 This, too, needs updating with regard to the Corporate Governance Code.

 However, currently under s.172, directors must only ‘have regard’ to the impact of the company’s operations on the community and environment [s.172(1)(e)].
-This wording is not strong enough, as it is ambiguous what consists having ‘regard’.
+This wording is not strong enough, as it is ambiguous to what consists having ‘regard’.
 It is entirely possible that this constitutes an informal, unbinding conversation.
 Social Value UK support initiatives to strengthen requirements here.

 Read more in our Policy Position here.

 How do I get involved?